mellypop/curse-of-strahd/docs/Locations/Halvrest House/index.md

 ---
+aliases:
-aliases: [The Ruins of Castle Laventz]
+  - The Ruins of Castle Laventz
+tags:
+  - house-of-lament
 ---

 Formerly known as "Ruins of Castle Laventz", this manor house stands in disrepair connected to a tower from the original castle.